amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 You'll be prompted for your CodeCommit username and password (Note: this was generated earlier in the IAM dashboard), enter them here.

-Once you've cloned the empty repository, let's download some files from Interstella HQ.
-First, navigate to the directory created by the clone command; then use the AWS sync command to pull files from Interstella HQ's S3 bucket.
+Once you've cloned the empty repository, move the iridium application files into the empty repo.
+If you look in the file tree, you'll see a folder titled "iridium".
+Copy the contents of that folder into your empty repo.

 <pre>
 $ cd <i><b>EnvironmentName</b></i>-iridium-repo
-$ aws s3 sync s3://www.interstella.trade/code/cicd/iridium .
+$ cp ../iridium/* .
-$ aws s3 sync s3://www.interstella.trade/hints/cicd hints/
-$ aws s3 sync s3://www.interstella.trade/tests/cicd tests/
 </pre>

 You are now separating one part of the repository into another so that you can commit directly to the specific service.
 Similar to breaking up the monolith application in [Interstella GTC: Monolith to Microservices with Containers](https://github.com/aws-samples/amazon-ecs-interstella-workshop/tree/master/workshop-microservices), we've now started to break the monolithic repository apart.